-The PAW Mission’s goal is to work with high risk groups of children, teens, adults in underserved areas and the animals in those areas.
-Our mission is to provide a safe haven with activites, speakers, and educational opportunites to help them identify their goals and give them a way to accomplish them with PAW’s educational philosophy.
-Our mission with the animals is to help those same areas by offering subsidized veterinary care, information how the different aspects of being a pet owner, and rescuing the most at risk dogs in shelters.
+The PAW Mission’s goal is to work with high risk groups of children, teens, adults AND animals in underserved areas.
+Our mission is to provide a safe haven with activates, speakers, and educational opportunities to help community members and to aid aid animals in need by offering subsidized veterinary care, information on the different aspects of being a pet owner, and rescuing the most at risk dogs in shelters.

 Jessica Lopez serves as Executive Director/Founder of PAW Mission overseeing the organization’s management, programs and development.
 Jessica has worked in the veterinary field for over 14 years, and seven of those years she worked in one of the largest non-profit veterinary organizations in Los Angeles successfully implementing wellness clinics, vaccine clinics and took great pride in building great teams for the organization.
 Jessica has always known she was going to work with either animals or children, and she is exhilarated that she will be able to do both now.
 Jessica resides in Pomona with her supportive husband, two daughters, 2 cats and 3 dogs.